aogriffiths/relay/relay-specification.md

 1. Adhere to section 5.
 "Subscribing and Unsubscribing" in the PuSH 0.4 specification

+2. (non-normative) The following notes are useful if you wish to read the Relay specification in conjunction with the PuSH specification:
-2. (non-normative) Sections 5.1, 5.2, 5.3 and 5.4 in this specification map
+   * Sections 5.1, 5.2, 5.3 and 5.4 in this specification map to the four bullets in
-   to the four bullets in section 5 of the PuSH 0.4 specification.
-Sections 5.1, 5.2, 5.3 in this specification relate to sections of the same numbers in the PuSH 0.4 specification.
-Section 5.4 in this specification describes subscription renewal / reconfirmation, which is mentioned in various places in the PuSH 0.4 specification.
-Section 5.5 in this specification describes subscription denying, which is referred to in section 5.2 of the PuSH 0.4 specification.
+     section 5 of the PuSH 0.4 specification.
+   * Sections 5.1, 5.2, 5.3 in this specification relate to sections of the same numbers in the PuSH 0.4 specification.
+   * Section 5.4 in this specification describes subscription renewal / reconfirmation, which is mentioned in various places in the PuSH 0.4 specification.
+   * Section 5.5 in this specification describes subscription denying, which is referred to in section 5.2 of the PuSH 0.4 specification.

 <br/>